ntundt/sibylbot/README.md

 ## Sibyl
-Sybil is a VK bot that could be used as chat-manager and scorecounter
+Севилла is a VK bot that could be used as chat-manager and scorecounter

 How to write commands: https://vk.com/page-173076069_54615607

 ### Installation
 Copy files from repo to your folder and then create `datasheets` and `images` folders in it.
-There is some constants that need to be set in `handler.php`, `oauth.php`, `sevilla/BotInterface` and `sevilla/WebInterface` files.
+There is some constants that need to be set in `config.php` file.
 You'll find instructions in it.
-Set your Callback API server address to http://www.example.com/path/to/file/handler.php.
+Set your Callback API server address to http://www.example.com/path_to_file/receiver.php.

 ### Database tables structure
 If you want to use this bot, you'll need to create some tables in your MySQL database.
 Tables that are used: